pypa/packaging.python.org/source/specifications/platform-compatibility-tags.rst

 only refers to the major value.
 For example, a ``macosx_11_0_arm64`` indicates compatibility with macOS 11 or later, on arm64 (i.e., Apple Silicon) hardware.

-Recent macOS binaries distributed on Python.org are compiled with a minimum macOS compatibility version of 11.0, as macOS 11 (Big Sur) was the first release to support the ARM64 Apple Silicon architecture.
-Python binaries obtained from other sources may have a different compatibility version.

 macOS also supports the use of a combined, or "fat" architecture specification.
 For example, specifying an architecture of ``universal2`` indicates that binaries support *both* x86_64 *and* arm64.

+The minimum supported macOS version may also be constrained by architecture.
+For example, macOS 11 (Big Sur) was the first release to support arm64.

 .. _android: